jtuhtan/RAPID/README.md

 # RAPID
-Data pre- and post-processing scripts for RAPID (Robust Autonomous Pressure and Inertial Devices) data.
+Sensor data pre- and post-processing scripts from RAPID (Robust Autonomous Pressure and Inertial Devices).

+Current code supports RAPID, EU FITHydro Barotrauma Detection System (BDS) sensors and fish backpacks for the reduction of live fish testing through science and technology (RETERO).

 MATLAB 2022a